Two Long Island Catholic schools closing amid pandemic costs

 The pandemic increased operational costs and, at the same time, reduced the parish income that made a school subsidy possible, he said.

-The schools that closed last June were Holy Family Regional School in Commack, Our Lady of Wisdom Regional School in Port Jefferson, and Saint Peter of Alcantara Elementary School in Port Washington.
+The schools that closed last June were Holy Family Regional School in Commack, Our Lady of Wisdom Regional School in Port Jefferson, and St. Peter of Alcantara Elementary School in Port Washington.

 Cultrara said that enrollment typically dropped anywhere between 4% and 11% at individual Catholic schools in New York this academic year.
 Some schools also saw an influx of new families, many leaving public schools in part because the Catholic schools were offering full in-person instruction while most public schools were not, he said.